xbot/omnifocus-plugin-generate-work-journal/README.md

 This plugin must be configured to make it work.

-Hold the Ctrl key and click the menu item Automation → generate-work-journal → Generate work journal, the preferences dialog will be opened.
+Hold the Ctrl key and click the menu item 'Automation → generate-work-journal → Generate work journal', the preferences dialog will be opened.

 #### Work journal folder

 The work projects should always be put in a specified folder, set this option according to your situation.

+#### Output format

+The generated content can be in any of the following formats:

+- Plain text (default)
+- Markdown ordered list
+- Markdown unordered list

 #### Label for the done status